Finding a Top Financial Advisor Firm in Rancho Santa Fe, California

 At the top of our list, American Money Management generally requires a minimum account size of $100,000 for investment management services.
 But the firm may waive this requirement at its discretion.
 Clients of the firm include individuals, high-net-worth individuals, investment companies, corporate pension and profit-sharing plans, trusts, estates or charitable organizations, as well as corporations and other businesses.

-The firm's team includes professional designations such as certified public accountant (CPA), chartered financial analyst (CFA) and an MBA.
+The fee-only firm's team includes professional designations such as certified public accountant (CPA), chartered financial analyst (CFA) and an MBA.

 American Money Management Background